GWLab-UML/Protocols/Oyster_labwork/RFTM Perkinsus marinus Assay.md

 	- Store in 4℃ fridge until use.
 2. Label glass tubes with sample ID
 3. Add ~10 mL of RFTM to culture tubes using a VMC squeeze bottle filled with RFTM
-4. Cap tubes and store in a 4℃ fridge until needed
+	- Tubes can be capped and stored at 4℃ until needed
-5. Shuck oyster, being careful not to tear/disrupt the tissues.
-Dissect needed tissues in plastic weigh boat on lab bench (to reduce mess)
+4. Shuck oyster, being careful not to tear/disrupt the tissues.
+Dissect needed tissues in plastic weigh boat on lab bench (to reduce mess).
 	- *Do not shuck and dissect oysters in the BSC*
 	- Ethanol flame forceps and dissecting scissors to sterilize between samples.
 Allow these to cool before dissecting the next oyster.
 	- Place excess tissues and liquid from oyster into a plastic bag to be discarded.
 Shells can be rinsed with water and kept in 'shell bag' in the bottom of the Narwhal freezer
-6. Add 2-4 drops of nystatin suspension into the pre-filled RFTM tube using a dropper to inhibit fungus growth
+5. Add 2-4 drops of nystatin suspension into the pre-filled RFTM tube using a dropper to inhibit fungus growth
-7. Add dissected tissue(s) to pre-filled and -labeled RFTM tube (mantle and rectum can go in the same tube).
+6. Add dissected tissue(s) to pre-filled and -labeled RFTM tube (mantle and rectum can go in the same tube).
-8. Incubate for 5-10 days in the dark at 27°C (20°C - 30°C is fine).
+7. Incubate for 5-10 days in the dark at 27°C (20°C - 30°C is fine).
 Then proceed to part 3 below.

 ## III.
 RFTM assay